Thomas Bermingham (priest): Academic career

 From 1943 to 1947, while he was a Jesuit scholastic, he taught Latin at the now-closed Brooklyn Preparatory School in New York.
 Notably, he taught future Penn State football coach Joe Paterno, and acted as a mentor to him.
 He reminisced later that "the Father gave me the sense that I was being handed a treasure.
 Joe is a treasure."
 Paterno later recalled:"At the beginning of my senior year, this austere big brother of a priest-to-be led me to Virgil.
 Father Bermingham told me that Virgil was the greatest of the Roman poets, that he lived just three or four decades before Christ, and that he is known mostly for his epic poem, the Aeneid.
 Father Bermingham asked if I'd like to read it with him.
 I did.
 'What I had in mind,' he said, 'was reading it together in the original Latin.'
 'In Latin?
 A poem as long as a book?'
 'Yes.'
 The book was on his desk, more than four hundred pages thick.Paterno convinced Bermingham to "broker a deal" with his basketball coach in order to work on this project, allowing Paterno to come to school early to shoot free throws so he would be excused from practice half an hour early, when he and Bermingham read and translated the Aeneid.
-AT Brooklyn Prep, he also taught William Peter Blatty, who graduated the year after Paterno.
+At Brooklyn Prep, he also taught William Peter Blatty, who graduated the year after Paterno.

-Following his stint at Brooklyn Prep, Bermingham went to be a work at Georgetown University in Washington, D.C.
-While teaching at Georgtown, Bermingham once again taught William Peter Blatty.
+Following his stint at Brooklyn Prep, Bermingham went on to work at Georgetown University in Washington, D.C.
+While teaching at Georgetown, Bermingham once again taught William Peter Blatty.
 It was in this setting that the seeds of what would become the famous horror movie The Exorcist were planted.
 Bermingham suggested that Blatty use the topic of demonic possession for an oratorical project.
 The case of Roland Doe piqued his interest and Blatty never forgot it, eventually making a novel and movie based on that story.